Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Rotating drives in SL(2,R)

+Note an important difference between the nonchiral formula \eqref{sss} and its right-moving simplification \eqref{metryc}.
+The latter vanishes at $t=T$ when $\Omega T$ is an integer multiple of $2\pi$, so the chiral return probability \eqref{cL_Vir_final} is guaranteed to reach the value $|\langle\psi(0)|\psi(T)\rangle|^2 = 1$ repeatedly when $T$ tends to infinity.
+By contrast, the nonchiral probability \eqref{sss} never quite reaches that value because $\Omega\neq\overline\Omega$, even though $\Omega \sim 2\pi/L \sim \overline{\Omega}$ in the adiabatic limit.
+The consequence of this slight mismatch between $\Omega$ and $\overline{\Omega}$ is visible \eg in Fig.~\ref{introfig_loschmidt}(b), where the maxima of the return probability all sit slightly yet strictly below $1$.

-\section{Rotating drives in \texorpdfstring{$\mathrm{SL}(2,\mathbb{R})$}{SL(2,R)}}
+\section{Rotating drives in \texorpdfstring{$\mathrm{\bf SL}\boldsymbol(\boldsymbol2\boldsymbol,\mathbb{R}\boldsymbol)$}{SL(2,R)}}

-The simplest inhomogeneous Hamiltonians \eqref{e11} have a velocity profile involving a single wavenumber $k$, so that $v_t(x)=A_t+B_t\cos(2\pi kx/L-C_t)$ with generally time-dependent coefficients $A_t > |B_t|$, $B_t$, and $C_t$.
-In contrast to the protocols of Secs.~\ref{se2:perturbative} and~\ref{se3}, such drives do not probe the full parameter space of conformal frames.
-They are limited, instead, to the subgroup of $\Diff(S^1)$ that consists of transformations of the form \beq e^{ik f(\phii)} = \frac{\alpha e^{ik \phii}+\beta}{\bar\beta e^{ik \phii}+\bar\alpha} \eeq where $\alpha,\beta\in\CC$ satisfy $|\alpha|^2 - |\beta|^2 = 1$.
+The simplest case of an inhomogeneous Hamiltonian \eqref{e11} has a velocity profile involving a single wavenumber $k$, so that $v_t(x)=A_t+B_t\cos(2\pi kx/L-C_t)$ with generally time-dependent coefficients $A_t > |B_t|$, $B_t$, and $C_t$.
+In contrast to the protocols of Secs.~\ref{Sec:PertQG} and~\ref{Sec:QGadiab}, such drives do not probe the full parameter space of conformal frames.
+They are limited, instead, to the subgroup of $\Diff(S^1)$ that consists of transformations of the form \beq e^{ik f(\phii)} = \frac{\alpha e^{ik \phii} + \beta}{\bar\beta e^{ik \phii} + \bar\alpha} \eeq for $\alpha, \beta \in \CC$ satisfying $|\alpha|^2 - |\beta|^2 = 1$.
 This subgroup is finite-dimensional and locally isomorphic to $\mathrm{SL}(2,\RR) \cong \mathrm{SU}(1,1)$.
 As a result, the dynamics of coherent states can be wholly expressed in terms of finite-dimensional matrices.
 We now study one such situation with a rotating drive $v_t(x) = A + B\cos(2\pi kx/L-\omega t)$ (where $A > |B|$ and $B$ are constants) and show that the evolution operator can be computed \i{exactly} for any driving frequency $\omega>0$ and general amplitudes $A$, $B$.
 This, in turn, allows us to compute nonlinear responses and return amplitudes in any driving regime, as illustrated in Fig.~\ref{fiReg}.